What makes the perfect skateboarding shoe? It may seem like a simple question, but there are actually several different things to consider.

 These rubber strips are placed over or under the shoe and provide some additional protection.

-Not only does it cushion the blow, but if the cap is placed underneath, it means your foot is not exposed in the event that the material wears away.
+Not only does it cushion the blow to your feet, ankles and knees when doing tricks, but if the cap is placed underneath the shoe, it means your foot is not exposed in the event that the material wears away.

 Heel support is also important, if not more so.

-A heel support will prolong the life of the shoe when you perform heel brakes and it’ll also take some of the shock away when you land.
+A good heel support on a skate shoe will prolong the life of the shoe when you perform heel brakes and it’ll also take some of the shock away when you land your skating tricks.